lmb2/chatbots/Developer.md

 ## Modify behaviors

-Behavior options are defined by dictionaries or lists that determine when it triggers and what do do in the situation.
+Behavior options are defined by dictionaries or lists that determine when it triggers and what to do in the situation.
 These are:
 - [Get information from user-input](#get-information)
 - [Execute tasks due to user-input](#execute-tasks)
 - [Direct responses based on prior response](#direct-responses)
 - [Direct task with user-input based on prior response](#direct-task-with-input)
 - [Additional content check to avoid known mispredictions](#additional-content-check)

-In the following all these parts are gonna be explained, that you know how to modify them or add your own entries.
+In the following, all these parts are going to be explained, that you know how to modify them or add your own entries.

 - ### <b>Get information</b>
     This shows you multiple ways to get information out of the user-input.
 Using a dictionary filled with the parameters needed.<br>